adapiekarska/kmeans/README.md

 clustering_example.py
 ```

-To run this example project, Python 3.6 is needed.
+To run this example project, Python 3.6 with numpy and PIL packages installed is needed.

 *Copyright 2018, Ada Piekarska, All rights reserved*